Theory of multiple intelligences: Definition of intelligence

 Gardner writes "I balk at the unwarranted assumption that certain human abilities can be arbitrarily singled out as intelligence while others cannot."
 Critics hold that given this statement, any interest or ability can be redefined as "intelligence".
 Thus, studying intelligence becomes difficult, because it diffuses into the broader concept of ability or talent.
 Gardner's addition of the naturalistic intelligence and conceptions of the existential and moral intelligence are seen as the fruits of this diffusion.
 Defenders of the MI theory would argue that this is simply a recognition of the broad scope of inherent mental abilities and that such an exhaustive scope by nature defies a one-dimensional classification such as an IQ value.

 The theory and definitions have been critiqued by Perry D. Klein as being so unclear as to be tautologous and thus unfalsifiable.
 Having a high musical ability means being good at music while at the same time being good at music is explained by having high musical ability.

 Henri Wallon argues that "We can not distinguish intelligence from its operations".
 Yves Richez distinguishes 10 Natural Operating Modes (Modes Opératoires Naturels – MoON).
 Richez's studies are premised on a gap between Chinese thought and Western thought.
-In China, the notion of "being" (self) and the notion of "intelligence" don't exist.
+In China, the notion of "being" (self) and the notion of "intelligence" do not exist.
 These are claimed to be Graeco-Roman inventions derived from Plato.
 Instead of intelligence, Chinese refers to "operating modes", which is why Yves Richez does not speak of "intelligence" but of "natural operating modes" (MoON).

+Validity

+Critics argue that MI cannot be taken seriously as a scientific theory of intelligence for a number of reasons, the most common are given below: